Battle of Tong Pass: Cao Cao's analysis of the battle

 After the battle, Cao Cao's officers asked their lord: "Earlier on, when the rebels were at Tong Pass, the north of the Wei River was not guarded.
 Why didn't you attack Pingyi (馮翊) from the east bank, and instead choose to defend Tong Pass and cross the river later?"
 Cao Cao replied, "The rebels were at Tong Pass.
 If I went to the east bank, they would definitely increase their defences at the fords and we wouldn't be able to cross over to the west.
 Hence, I chose to deploy our forces at Tong Pass so that the rebels would concentrate their defences on the south bank and lower their guard in the west.
-This was why our two generals (Xu Huang and Zhu Ling) were able to capture the west bank first, after which our main army crossed over to the north bank.
+This was why our two generals (Note: referring to Xu Huang and Zhu Ling) were able to capture the west bank first, after which our main army crossed over to the north bank.
 The rebels were unable to fight for control of the west bank with us because our two generals had already occupied the area.
 When I gave orders for our carts to be linked together, wooden fences to be erected as defensive structures, and for our army to head south along the riverbank, I knew that we couldn't win then so I decided to display our weakness to the enemy.
 When we crossed the river back to the south bank and built solid walls, I didn't allow our men to engage the enemy because I wanted the enemy to become overconfident.
 As such, the rebels didn't attack our walls and instead requested to cede territories in exchange for peace.
 I pretended to agree so that they would be at ease and would not be on guard while our troops prepared for battle.
 When we attacked, it was indeed a case of 'a sudden crash of thunder leaves no time for one to cover his ears'.
 There are more than one way to how the situation on a battlefield can change."

 Earlier on, during the battle, whenever Cao Cao received news of the arrival of enemy forces, he would express joy.
 After the battle, his officers asked him why, to which he replied: "Guanzhong is a very vast area.
 If the rebels garrisoned at the various strategic locations and we attack (all those places one by one), it would take a year or two to defeat all of them.
 However, they gathered (at Tong Pass) instead.
 They may have had superiority in numbers, but they were very disunited and they lacked a suitable leader, so they could be defeated in one strike.
 I was happy because it turned out to be much easier (than I expected)."